More About This Recipe

 On a recent trip down "restaurant memory lane" with my friends (yeah, we're foodie nerds), we reminisced about one of our all-time favorites, JP's Bistro in Minneapolis.
 While there were heated debates surrounding the succulent merits of the rib eye versus the porterhouse, there was one thing no one would dare to find fault with — the Pixie Stix™ Martini.
 Not only did this martini have the perfect "pucker" that made you stand up and take notice, it was pretty.
 Carrying it around made you feel gorgeous (granted, depending on how many you had, that could've been the gin).
 So what else was a girl to do than to try her hand at recreating this beloved little "tini?"

 I had instigated many a stealthily planned conversations with the bartenders to get the recipe.
 While they didn't give up all the goods, I did pick up that I was working with four main ingredients: a pixie stix candy rimmer, gin, midori and blue curacao.
 Armed with this knowledge, I was off like a dirty shirt.

 I don't know about you, but I like my martini's to be bone-chillingly cold.
 To accomplish this, I'll store my martini shaker in my freezer a few minutes before use.
-Fill this with the gin, midori, blue curacao and some ice.
 You will also need something to "cut" the liquor.
 A lot of cocktail recipes recommend pineapple juice, which totally works.
 However, for this experiment I tried pure guava nectar juice and it was the jam!

-Finally, shake for a few minutes and then pour into the rimmed glass.
-You'll see the martini go from girl to woman right before your eyes.
+Once you shake and pour into the rimmed glass, you'll see the martini go from girl to woman right before your eyes.
 Trust me, it's a beautiful sight.
 Enjoy!